agurusa/coding_challenge/README.md

 1. Come up with a new solution. *Now is the time to look at the solution tab and other answers.*
 1. Get this code to me by making a pull request.

+### Get a code review
+We have one scheduled for *Monday night, 6:30 PM PST.* Be ready to justify every line of code you submit.
+We will likely use [atom](https://atom.io).
+Be ready to talk more in depth about the definitions to the bolded words.

 # Measurements of Completion
 The items below should be on Github.
 Task | Adequate | Excellent